Keyboard Division - Graduate

 For more information, contact Dr. Christopher Fisher at email@example.com.

 The graduate collaborative piano program at the Ohio University School of Music offers intensive study at the graduate level to pianists who have specialized interests in piano/vocal and piano/instrumental repertoire.
 Through private instruction, coaching, chamber music and diction and literature classes, students gain greater familiarity with the standard repertoire and develop the musicianship skills required of advanced collaborative pianists.
-Our program provides a personal level of attention and focus while developing the skills necessary for career advancement.
+Our program is uniquely tailored to each individual, providing a personal level of attention and focus while developing the skills necessary for career advancement.
 Students will have the opportunity to be coached in a variety of collaborative projects by the internationally respected artist-teachers of the OU School of Music's divisions of keyboard, voice, strings, and winds, and to participate in master classes with renowned visiting guest artists.
 Competitive graduate assistantships are available, offering further collaborative experience in duo repertoire, large instrumental and vocal ensembles, and opera.

 The Ohio University School of Music offers Bachelor’s and Master’s degrees in organ performance, with curriculum that includes applied study, organ literature and organ pedagogy courses.
 The University chapel has an outstanding tracker organ built by the Gene Bedient company in 1997.
 It serves as the primary instrument for organ instruction and practicing.
 There are scholarships available for qualified students and graduate assistantships are possible for Master’s candidates.